 Accelerating Local Peacebuilding.

-PTX empowers human rights activists, students, social entrepreneurs, journalists, and local governments in frontier economies to utilize low-cost, easy-to-use technology to strengthen their communities.
+PTX empowers human rights activists, students, social entrepreneurs, journalists, and local governments to utilize low-cost, easy-to-use technology to strengthen their communities.
 Participants receive hands-on training on an array of tools to enhance their work and receive personal instruction from local and international tech experts.
-Attendees define problems they see in their communities, develop lasting solutions, and then launch projects supported by technologies learned throughout the Exchange.
+Attendees define problems they see in their communities, develop lasting solutions, and then launch projects supported by technologies learned throughout the PTX.

 PeaceTech Lab works in collaboration with in-country experts and organizations to create a customized engagement in every country.
-PeaceTech Exchanges can tackle a variety of issues, including transparency and accountability, open government, women and youth empowerment, social inclusion, internet freedom, elections, education, crime and security, disaster response, and more.
+PeaceTech Exchange can tackle a variety of issues, including transparency and accountability, open government, women and youth empowerment, social inclusion, internet freedom, elections, education, crime and security, disaster response, and more.

 Supporting Community Change Makers.

-A key feature of PeaceTech Exchanges is launching sustainable projects conceived during the workshops through a series of micro-awards.
+A key feature of PeaceTech Exchange is launching sustainable projects conceived during the workshops through a series of micro-awards.
 PTX has supported projects like crowdmaps to track violence against journalists (created in partnership with the Iraq Foundation and the International Center for Journalists), websites that host the stories of citizen journalists within communities of internally displaced people, and programs that track legislation and activities of local government.
 To date, we’ve helped fund more than 30 projects in Iraq, India, Myanmar, Afghanistan, Pakistan, Niger, and Macedonia.
-PeaceTech Exchange is adaptable to every country in the world, and we work closely with local experts to determine the most effective technologies and impactful organizations for each community.
+PTX is adaptable to every country in the world, and we work closely with local experts to determine the most effective technologies and impactful organizations for each community.

 Putting the Right Tools in the Right Hands.

-PeaceTech Exchanges are effective, not simply because of the technologies they introduce but in how these technologies enhance local peacebuilding work.
+PTX is effective, not simply because of the technologies it introduces but in how these technologies enhance local peacebuilding work.